Selling a Business in Queensland: What Buyers Want to See Before They Enquire

 An unrealistic asking price can reduce enquiry quality and extend time on market.
 Buyers will compare your business with other opportunities in similar categories, locations and price ranges.

 A professional appraisal can help position the business in a way that reflects profit, risk, systems, asset value, market demand and buyer expectations.
+Many Queensland business owners choose to obtain a professional valuation before going to market so they can set realistic expectations and support pricing discussions with prospective buyers.

-Learn more at INTERNAL LINK: Business Valuation.
+Learn more at Business Valuation.

 Lease and location details